 - 1. Complete as soon as possible by making a thorough and accurate financial report on the proper forms furnished by the CIAC as to ticket sales, operational and personnel expenses, etc. - 2.
 Make any checks payable to the CIAC. - 3.
-Return financial report, expense report, and unsold tickets to Dr. Karissa Niehoff, Executive Director, at the CIAC office, 30 Realty Drive, Cheshire, CT 06410.
-(Consult CIAC memo as to Duties of CIAC Tournament Directors and Site Directors.)

-I. CIAC Tournament Playing Rules

-1. Have a copy on hand and know the CIAC rules as to tournament play and the conduct thereof in general.
-For example -- New ice, or resurfacing thereof, shall be made between each period.
+Return financial report, expense report, and unsold tickets to the CIAC office, 30 Realty Drive, Cheshire, CT 06410.
+Consult CIAC memo as to Duties of CIAC Tournament Directors and Site Directors. - I. CIAC Tournament Playing Rules Have a copy on hand and know the CIAC rules as to tournament play and the conduct thereof in general.
+For example new ice, or resurfacing thereof, shall be made between each period.